AgileRL/AgileRL/CONTRIBUTING.md

 3. Do the changes in your fork.
 4. Run the tests with `pytest tests`
 5. Make the test pass.
+6. Run the type checker with `just typecheck` (or `uv run ty check agilerl agilerl/arena`) and fix any errors it reports.
-6. Commit your changes.
+7. Commit your changes.
 Please use an appropriate commit prefix.
 If your pull request fixes an issue specify it in the commit message.
-7. Push to your fork and submit a pull request **to the `nightly` branch**.
+8. Push to your fork and submit a pull request **to the `nightly` branch**.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

+#### Type checking
+AgileRL is type-checked with [`ty`](https://docs.astral.sh/ty/) and ships `py.typed` markers, so the public API's annotations are part of the released package.
+The configuration lives in `pyproject.toml` under `[tool.ty]`: the whole `agilerl` package is checked strictly.
+The `Type checks` GitHub workflow blocks PRs on new type errors, so run `just typecheck` before pushing.

 #### Pre-commit hooks
 Checks will be run automatically by the CI on code pushed to the AgileRL repository.
 These checks can also be run locally with the following steps: